BIMSBbioinfo/projectTemplate/README.md

 The project readmes should reflect the current status of the project.
 The main purpose of these documents are onboarding new members to on-going or completed projects.
 While team members are in constant flux it would be impossible to keep track and share the status of projects.
 A secondary purpose is for ourselves, long lasting projects that have intermittent activity might be hard to keep track.
 We should be able to see the current status and get back to where we were after 6 months of inactivity on the project.
 R or Python packages can be part of the project but they have their own conventions and guidelines to follow.
 This project structure outline here is for data analysis projects.
 Even if you are developing a software package you will need to have such a project structure for publishing the paper about that software which will invariably include data analysis.

+Ideally whole project folder should be synced to github as private repository.
+The data folder will likely be too large therfore you can put that to `.gitignore`.
+Anything else is likely snycable to github.

+The main idea about this whole thing is a newcomer or yourself in 6 months should understand what you have done and what is the status of the project, and can replicate work to some degree.
+Or replicate work 100% if you also keep up a reproducible software environment with the project.

 ## suggested project folder structure:

 __TODO.md__ -> most important